-Yes, America's Anchorman is away, and this is your official EIB Anchor Baby clinging on before the wall along the northern border is built.
+Yes, America's Anchorman is away and this is your official EIB Anchor Baby clinging on before the wall along the northern border is built.

 Great to be with you on Open Line Black Friday.

-If you've noticed in recent Thanksgivings that the pumpkin pie tastes lousier than it ever used to, it's because uh when your Auntie Mabel flies in with her homemade uh pumpkin pie, she can only actually take it with her on the plane.
+If you've noticed in recent Thanksgivings that the pumpkin pie tastes lousier than it ever used to, it's because when your Auntie Mabel flies in with her homemade pumpkin pie, she can only actually take it with her on the plane.

 So the pumpkin pie has to be all hard and dried out.

-It has to be like the Nevada Desert, that thing, with great big cracks and crevices all over it.
+It has to be like the Nevada desert, that thing, with great big cracks and crevices all over it.

 That's TSA rules.

-Uh Mark signed in for Rush.
+Mark signed in for Rush.

 Rush will be back Monday.

-The big news today, we've been talking you can talk about anything you want, because it's open line Black Friday.
+The big news today, we've been talking, you can talk about anything you want because it's Open Line Black Friday.

 So I have no control over the show.